MicrosoftDocs/VBA-Docs/api/Access.AccessObject.DateCreated.md

 api_name:
 - Access.AccessObject.DateCreated
 ms.assetid: 68a6fd13-2831-386f-0328-274e43219578
-ms.date: 06/08/2017
+ms.date: 09/26/2018
 ---

-# AccessObject.DateCreated Property (Access)
+# AccessObject.DateCreated property (Access)

 Returns a **Date** indicating the date and time when the design of the specified object was last modified.
 Read-only.

 ## Syntax

 _expression_. `DateCreated`

 _expression_ A variable that represents an [AccessObject](Access.AccessObject.md) object.

 ## Example